Chandannagar: Nritya Gopal Smriti Mandir

 Built by Harihar Sett, and donated to the people of Chandannagore.
 This building still serves as a theatre hall and a library.
 It was first of its kind in the entire locality.
 It has one of the largest collections of books in French, English and Bengali in the district.

 Bishalakshmi temple

 The temple is situated near Brahmin para, Boubazar in the western part of railway station.
 The history of this ancient temple is not known properly.
 The deity is worshiped regularly by the local people.

-Sabinara Thakurbari

-A temple of Lord Jagannath, lord of the universe.
-It is situated on 'Rather Sadak' or the road of Lord Jagannath's chariot.
-Mahaprabhu Chaitanya is said to have visited this place in his time.
-Currently this temple is maintained by the Chattopadhyay family.

-KMDA Park

-The KMDA Park located West of Chandannagore Railway Station is a popular park and picnic spot.
-It was made open to the public in 2002 and since then it has served thousands of people who come here for picnics, particularly in the winter months.

-The Mango Gardens

-There mango gardens now privately owned and maintained are popular picnic spots situated west of the railway station near Mankundu.
-The Gardens have been operational since 2009, and several hundreds of people gather here for winter day outs.
-Few such gardens are named as Amrapali, Amrakunja.